top of page

 A Tale of Two Consent Calendars

-This chart I've made compares the Consent Calendar with the newly passed Consent Agenda Resolution from October.
+This chart I've made compares the Consent Calendar (CC) with the newly passed Consent Agenda Resolution from October.
 I hope it clarifies the debate.

 On record since January 28,1993